mlbench/mlbench-docs/tutorials.rst

 If you are using the Dashboard, you should see a graph of the training loss of each worker, along with the combined ``stdout`` and ``stderr`` of all workers.
-If you are running from the command line, you will see these printed to your terminal and will have access to the training data and results once the run is finished (check our tutorial :ref:`cmdline-tutorial` for more information).
+If you are running from the command line, you will see these printed to your terminal and will be able to access the training data and results using ``mlbench download`` (check out our tutorial on :ref:`cmdline-tutorial` for more information).

 .. <a href="{{ site.baseurl }}public/images/pytorch-tutorial-result.png" data-lightbox="Pytorch_Tutorial_Result" data-title="Result of the Tutorial">
 ..  <img src="{{ site.baseurl }}public/images/pytorch-tutorial-result.png" alt="Result of the Tutorial" style="max-width:80%;"/>